tjeve/scene-it-starter/README.md

+# Scene-It

-This project for digitalcrafts and its purpose is to practice designing websites and using APIs.
+Scene it is a projecst for digitalcrafts and its purpose is to practice designing websites and using APIs.